-In this paper, we also provide more structural characterizations of the revenue optimal mechanism under the assumption that the valuation function of the agent is separable, i.e., the value of the agent for any posterior distribution is simply the product of her private type and the value of the posterior distribution.
-In the examples we provided in previous paragraphs, both the decision maker who chooses an optimal action to maximize her payoff based on the posterior belief and the firm that sells products to consumers to maximize the revenue satisfy the separable condition for their valuation functions.
-Essentially, the separable condition assumes that the private type of the agent represents her value for additional information, and there is a linear structure on the preference.
-It excludes the situation where the private type of the agent represents an exogenous private signal correlated with the states \citep[e.g.,][]{bergemann2018design}.
+We fully characterize the revenue-optimal mechanism under the assumption of linear valuation, i.e., the value of the agent for any posterior distribution is simply the product of her private type and the value of the posterior distribution.\footnote{We briefly discuss the general properties of the optimal mechanisms without the linearity assumption in \cref{apx:general}.} In the examples we provided in previous paragraphs, both the decision maker who chooses an optimal action to maximize her payoff based on the posterior belief and the firm that sells products to consumers to maximize its revenue satisfy the linear valuation assumption.
+Essentially, this condition assumes that the private type of the agent represents her value of additional information, and there is a linear structure of this preference.
+It excludes the situation where the private type of the agent represents an exogenous private signal correlated with the state \citep*[e.g.,][]{bergemann2018design}.

-We show that with separable valuations, in the simple case where the agent cannot acquire additional information, selling information reduces to the single-item auction where the quality of the information serves a similar role as the item allocation in the single-item auction.
-By an argument similar to \citet{myerson1981optimal}, the optimal mechanism is a simple posted pricing mechanism for revealing full information.
-When the agent can acquire additional costly information, there exists a threshold type $\monopt$ such that (1) for any type $\type\geq \monopt$, the optimal mechanism reveals full information to the agent; and (2) for any type $\type < \monopt$, the optimal mechanism may reveal partial information and the individual rational constraint always binds.
-The first statement is the standard no distortion at the top observation in the optimal mechanism.
-The second statement suggests that the optimal mechanism may discriminate lower types of the agent by offering the options of revealing partial information to the agent with lower prices.
-Moreover, the allocations and the prices for those lower types are set such that the agent is exactly indifferent between participation and choosing the outside option (by conducting her own experiments with additional costs).
-This is a clear distinction from selling information without endogenous information where the individual rational constraint for the lowest type is sufficient for characterizing the optimal mechanism in the latter case.
+With linear valuations, when the agent can acquire additional costly information, there exists a threshold type $\monopt$ such that (1) for any type $\type\geq \monopt$, the optimal mechanism reveals full information to the agent, and (2) for any type $\type < \monopt$, the optimal mechanism may reveal partial information and the individual rationality constraint always binds.
+The first statement is the standard no distortion at the top observation in the optimal mechanisms.
+The second statement suggests that the optimal mechanism may discriminate against lower types of the agent by offering the option of revealing partial information to the agent at lower prices.
+Moreover, the allocations and prices for those lower types are set such that the agent is exactly indifferent between participation and choosing the outside option (by conducting her own experiments at additional costs).
+This is a clear distinction from selling information without endogenous information where the individual rationality constraint for the lowest type is sufficient for characterizing the optimal mechanism in the latter case.